thoughtworksarts/aibo-front-end/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+## SPEECH TO TEXT
+**NOTE: This only works in Google Chrome.**
+At present, this front end component will show a page with a toggle button in the middle of the page.
+By default, the button is set to OFF.
+Clicking it will toggle the 'speech to text' to ON.
+The first time the speech to text functionality of the browser is turned on, the browser will request for permission to access the microphone.
+Once, it is turned on, please go ahead and speak to the application.

+---
+## Additional Information from the original create react app README.md

 ### `npm test`